Our priority is to ensure the health, safety and wellbeing of our students and employees whilst also ensuring that high quality learning can continue.

 To safeguard us all against COVID-19 it is essential we maintain good levels of ventilation circulating fresh air through all our campuses.

 This is in line with government guidance.
 It means in many areas and where practical and safe we need to keep doors (not internal fire doors) and windows ajar for natural ventilation.
 This will also help to reduce contact with door handles, which though they are regularly cleaned are a known harbour for germs.
+It's important that everyone dresses warmly as windows and doors will be open.
+Please make sure that you wear suitable clothing.

 Handling face coverings